5 Hints for Faster Turn Times

 Appraising is an always changing profession.
-Regularly, it seems, appraisers are asked to supply additional information or have steps added to their appraisal process.
-They do this extra work to guarantee their client receives the best information possible.
-To keep up with the constantly changing requirements, JTH Appraisals is constantly testing additional tools and improving processes to increase efficiency so we can do more work for you.
-At JTH Appraisals we know that time is important to everybody, so we've listed a few items you can do to lessen turn times whenever you order an appraisal from JTH Appraisals.
+Commonly, it seems, appraisers are asked to present additional information or have steps added to their research.
+All of this is to ensure their client is presented with the best data available.
+To keep up with the always changing requirements, JTH Appraisals is continuously testing additional tools and tweaking processes in order to increase efficiency so we can do more work for more efficiently.
+Since JTH Appraisals knows that time is important to everyone, here are a few tips you can do to trim turn times on any appraisals you order with JTH Appraisals.

-- By ordering online, you get automatic e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
-This tip single-handedly will save the most time!
-No longer do we have to manually enter information from a fax, and you don't have to wonder whether we received the order.
+- By ordering online, you automatically receive e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+No longer do we have to retype information from a fax, and you don't have to wonder whether we received the order.

-- Complete and accurate subject property information is crucial.
+- Verify that the subject property information is accurate and complete.

-- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are good data to pass long with your assignment.
-Even a list of recent area sales is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may be different from yours.
+- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+Even a list of recent sales from the area is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-You're always welcome to contact us if you have any questions about your property or a job we're working on for you.
+Feel free to call us at if you have any questions about your property or an assignment we're working on for you.

-- One of the most time consuming parts of the appraisal process is confirming an appointment with the occupants of the home.
-It's understandable for a homeowner to be uneasy with an unknown person looking in every square foot of their home, taking pictures, and making numerous notes.
-Under the belief that it will increase the appraised value, a few homeowners believe they need to make the place spotless before the appraiser comes by.
-And will put off the appraisal inspection until the house is cleaned.
+- One of the most time consuming tasks of the appraisal process is confirming an appointment with the occupants of the home.
+We understand that a homeowner may be apprehensive with an unknown person inspecting every square foot of their home, taking photos, and making copious notes.
+With the belief that it will increase the value, some homeowners feel they should make the place spotless before the appraiser comes by.
+So they choose to not schedule the inspection until they can get around to cleaning.

-Coming from you -- a person they have been working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely decrease the appraisal inspection time.
-Please feel free to point your clients to this website, where we have multiple pages of helpful information for homeowners as well as others describing the appraisal process.
-They can even call us if they want to familiarize themselves with our staff and services.
-Remind them it benefits them to set the appointment promptly!
+Hearing it directly from you -- a person they are working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely decrease the appraisal inspection time.
+Our website has many pages of relevant information about the appraisal process for homeowners.
+Please feel free to share it with your customers.
+They can even call us if they want to meet the staff and learn more about our services.
+Remind them it benefits them to set the appointment soon!

-- Use our website to verify your report's status.
+- Why not our website as a resource to follow your report's status?

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
 As we complete each important milestone in an assignment, that information can be viewed instantly online.
-It's never been easier to keep track of your report's status.
+There's no faster or easier way to keep track of the status of your report.